ucsblibrary/metadata-ci/README.md

 ## Adding a new checker

-To add a new checker, provide a method that accepts an array of paths as its only parameter and returns an array of `MetadataError`s; then add it to the array in `bin/check`.
+To add a new checker, create a new file in `lib/check` with a `Check::` submodule.
+The submodule needs a `#batch` method that accepts an array of paths as its only parameter and returns an array of `MetadataError`s.

 ## CLI

 General usage:
 ```
+$ bin/check -h
+Command line interface to metadata-ci validation tools

+Usage:
-bin/check <files>
+  check [options] -f <files>
+  -f, --files=<s+>      Metadata files/directories to validate
+  -w, --with=<s+>       Only run the specified checks
+  -i, --without=<s+>    Skip the specified checks
+  -h, --help            Show this message
 ```

 ### MODS